 The gates were delayed in opening because of some safety/logistics issues, and security were extra strict when they did open, which meant some attendees had a long wait to get in.
 Everyone had big smiles on their face when they got onto site however, and soon Oldtown Camping filled up.
 Before I knew it, it was 3pm and my shift was over.
 I had to pit stop at Volunteer HQ to drop off my shift sheets, then went to my tent for a change of clothes, more glitter application, and to wait for a text to say my ticket-holder friends had arrived.

 At about 7pm I went to meet my friends at Orange gate to help carry their stuff to their pitch at Reserved Camping.
 I have to say I’d definitely consider reserved camping next year if I go as a ticket holder as the location is fab; right in the middle of Uptown, and you get a large pitch big enough for 3 tents.
 It takes the stress out of arriving knowing you have a space waiting for you, and for £80 which you can split between the tents it’s worth it.
 My friends and I hung out, had a few drinks, then decided to head to the Hidden Forest where I met Abi and her two friends.
 I love that the Hidden Forest has a “treehouse” and platforms inside which give a great view of the crowd and the stage.
-We spent a few hours in here, then went to the Crew Bar which is behind Mayfair, before heading to bed about 1am to ensure we had enough sleep to make the most of Friday.
+We spent a few hours in here, then went to the Crew Bar (one of the best reasons to volunteer!) which is behind Mayfair, before heading to bed about 1am to ensure we had enough sleep to make the most of Friday.

-I had a bit of a lie in on Friday, then had a hot shower (a huge bonus of working a festival!).
+I had a bit of a lie in on Friday, then had a hot shower (another huge bonus of working a festival!).
 I started my day with a Nuts Catering breakfast baguette, then went to meet my friends in Wild West.
 We had a great time exploring and immersing ourselves with the street performers.
 They even had two cowboys riding horses through the festival at one point!
 At 1pm we went to the Town Centre to watch Cut Capers who are a great new hip hop act.

 I started work at 3pm so walked over to the Psy Forest to start my shift shortly after Cut Capers finished.
 I knew this would be the busy shift, 3-11pm, so got myself a delicious pie and chips from Barnaby Sykes on the way to fuel me.
 My team arrived all excited and I glittered them once again.